chassisml/chassis/docs/docs/index.md

 ### Try it Yourself

-To start building your own ML containers, check out the [Deploy Chassis](tutorials/devops-deploy.md) tutorial to host an instance on a private k8s cluster.
+To start building your own ML containers, get started with one of the following connection options:

+1. [Deploy Chassis](tutorials/devops-deploy.md) locally on your machine to host an instance on a private k8s cluster
-*Coming Soon:* Publicly-hosted version of Chassis!
+2. Connect to the [publicly-hosted](https://chassis.modzy.com) Chassis instance and start right away

 <br>